How to look for Royal Marines’ service records 1842-1925

 These are the service registers of around 110,000 men who joined the Royal Marines between 1842 and 1925.
 These records, in series ADM 159, were originally created in 1884 but include records created retrospectively for anyone who had joined earlier and was still serving in 1884.

-To view records of commissioned officers of the Royal Marines, see Royal Naval officers’ service records.
+For advice on how to view records of commissioned officers of the Royal Marines, see our guide to records of Royal Marines officers.

 What information do the records contain?